 I'd been looking forward to my 12th birthday for months.
 We were going to have a party in school and a party at my house after school.
 My relatives from Ohio were coming, my mom was going to bake my favorite cake, and my brother and his friends were going to DJ.
-I spent weeks making up the play list, though I might as well have just handed over my pile of Beach Boys albums, because just about every song I chose was a Beach Boys tune.
-I was the biggest Beach Boys fan on the East coast.
+I spent weeks making up the play list, though I might as well have just handed over my Jay-Z playlist, because just about every song I chose was a Jay-Z tune.
+I was the biggest fan on the East coast.

 The day before my birthday, however, I came down with the chicken pox.
 Everything for the next day was cancelled, and I stayed home from school, itchy and cranky.
 I refused to get out of my pajamas or be civil to anyone.
-I just sat in my room, playing my Beach Boys albums and feeling miserable.
+I just sat in my room, playing Jay-Z songs and feeling miserable.
 The next day, my birthday, I was still itchy and cranky as can be, a total wretch.
 Until HE called.

-Just after lunch and my third "Three Stooges" episode, the phone rang.
+Just after lunch, the phone rang.
 It was my dad telling me I had to believe his next statement.
 I rolled my eyes but agreed.

-"In a few minutes, Brian Wilson is going to call you," he said.
+"In a few minutes, Jay-Z is going to call you," he said.